Henry Corning - President of Standard Sewing Machine

 Henry was a director of First National Bank, the Guardian Savings and Trust Company, the Union Trust Company, and the Adams-Bagnall Electric Company.

 Social memberships included the Cleveland Athletic, The Country, Mayfield Country, Roadside, Tavern clubs, and the Knickerbocker Club of New York.
 He was a member of the Alpha Delta Phi fraternity and

 Henry died on January 31, 1946, in Lakeside Hospital after a short illness.
-Edith died on April 7, 1953.
+His estate was valued at over $1.5 million.
+Edith retained a life interest in the Corning Place home until her death on April 7, 1953, when the property passed to the Cleveland Museum of Natural History.
 She was buried alongside Henry in Lake View Cemetery.